-We would like to note here a little bit overestimated total cross sections at the highest energies and as consequence lower absolute values of the ratio $\rho$ in the simplified FMO model.
+We would like to note here a little bit overestimated total cross sections at the highest energies and as consequence lower absolute values of the ratio $\rho$ in the Simplified FMO model.
 Additional terms, the ''hard" pomeron and odderon (exactly as it is written in the original FMO model) can fix the problem (then $\chi^2$ and curves for $\sigma_{tot}$, $\rho$ in both the models almost coincide).
 We do not discuss here this solution.

+Fig. \ref{fig:phi5tophi1-fmo-s-fmo} demonstrates that the ratios of spin-flip amplitudes to spin-non-flip ones are more important at small and middle $|t|$, decreasing with $|t|$.
+The S-FMO model predicts more strong spin effects, in particular, in the region around dip in the differential cross sections and at higher $|t|$.

+One can see in Fig.\;\,\ref{fig:ratio-min2plus-fmo} the Influence of odderon in the spin-non-flip and spin-flip amplitudes in the considered models.
+Contribution of the Maximal Odderon in non-flip amplitudes at not highest energies is stronger in the original FMO model (red lines) and decreases with $|t|$ slower than in the S-FMO model (blue lines).
+In the ''TeV`` region situation is opposite.
+The Maximal Odderon to Froissaron terms ratio in the spin-flip components (dashed lines) ($|\Phi^-|_5/|\Phi^+_5|\approx 10 \text{\%}$ at the $|t|\gtrsim 1-2 \,\, \text{GeV}^2$) in these models is higher than it was estimated in \cite{Leader} ($\sim$2\%).

+The last comments in fact give the answers to the questions addressed in Introduction about the role and magnitude of spin effects in the models within the FMO approach.

-We confirm conclusions of the Refs. \cite {Bultimore, Leader, DDLN, Predazzi,Selyugin-1} obtained in more traditional pomeron and odderon models that the crossing-even and crossing-odd spin-flip amplitudes are important for agreement with experimental data.
+We confirm conclusions of Refs. \cite {Bultimore, Leader, DDLN, Predazzi,Selyugin-1} obtained in more traditional pomeron and odderon models that the crossing-even and crossing-odd spin-flip amplitudes are important for agreement with experimental data.
 It would be not worse to note that polarization in FMO model goes to 0 with rising $|t|$, while in S-FMO it does not vanish at least at a few GeV$^2$.

-The Fig. \ref{fig:phi5tophi1-fmo-s-fmo} demonstrates that the ratios of spin-flip amplitudes to spin-non-flip amplitudes are more important at small and middle $|t|$, decreasing with increasing $|t|$.
-S-MO model predicts more strong spin effects, in particular, in region around dip in the differential cross sections and at higher $|t|$.

-Influence of odderon in the spin-non-flip and spin-flip amplitudes in the considered models one can see in the Fig. \ref{fig:ratio-min2plus-fmo}.
-Contribution of the Maximal Odderon in non-flip amplitudes at not highest energies is more strong in the original FMO model (red lines) and it is decreasing with $|t|$ slower than in S-FMO model (blue lines).
-In the ''TeV`` region situation is opposite.
-The Maximal Odderon to Froissaron terms ratio in spin-flip components (dashed lines) ($|\Phi^-|_5/|\Phi^+_5|\approx 10 \text{\%}$ at the $|t|\gtrsim 1-2 \,\, \text{GeV}^2$) in these models is higher than it was estimated in \cite{Leader} ($\sim$2\%).

-The last comments in fact give the answers the questions addressed in Introduction about role and magnitude of spin effects in the models within FMO approach.